Originally published 2013; Revised May 2021

 Physicians do not have to go through the complaint process alone.
 They should stay connected and maintain normal relationships with patients, colleagues, family, and friends.

 Physicians can benefit from seeking professional counselling from their family doctor or accessing the services of a Physician Health Program.
 A full list of Canadian Physician Health Programs is available on the CMPA’s Physician Wellness page.
 This page also offers a list of resources for staying well, and easy access to articles and videos addressing key wellness issues.
 The article "Understanding how Colleges handle complaints or allegations of professional misconduct" can provide helpful information about the College complaint process.

 CMPA is here to assist

-When a member calls the CMPA about a College complaint, medical officers, who are physicians with extensive medico-legal experience, respond with professional and collegial support.
-They give advice on the complaint process and review the member's written response to the College.
-They also help physicians keep the complaint in perspective, providing members with direction on how to manage and focus on the issues raised.
+When a member calls the CMPA about a College complaint, our physician advisors, who are physicians with extensive medico-legal experience, respond with professional and collegial support.

 Physician advisors understand the emotional toll of medico-legal events on physicians.
 They listen to members with an empathetic ear, help put complaints in perspective, and offer significant practical guidance to physicians responding to College complaints.
 Contacting a CMPA physician advisor when you receive a complaint is an important first step in coping with the stress you may be feeling.